-- 1. Course inspection/walk will be open up to 30 minutes prior to the start of competition. - 2.
-Course maps must be available prior to the event and be included in the competitors' information pack. - 3.
-Course maps must indicate distance, speed, and the time allowed based on equine size, class, and level of competition. - 4.
-Upon arriving to the course, the competitors will stop and salute the judge and wait for a bell or whistle to sound. - 5.
-Timing will start when the nose of the horse(s) passes the Start line or 60 seconds after the bell or whistle has sounded and will stop when the nose of the horse(s) passes the Finish line. - 6.
-Competitors will drive the course once, starting at the Start line, passing through each gate in numerical order and any lettered gates in alphabetical order, and then past the Finish line. - 7.
-When driving through a gate, competitors must keep the red markers on their right and white markers on their left. - 8.
-If a competitor misses a gate(s) or drives through any gate(s) out of numerical or alphabetical order, they are eliminated.
-Course corrections are not accepted. - 9.
-Competitors are permitted to drive across their already driven path and between gates in a multiple. - 10.
-Competitors must drive the course from memory.
-Onboard maps are not permitted. - 11.
-During competition, grooms are permitted to quietly communicate verbally with the driver but must sit quietly and not shift their weight in any way that will affect the vehicle's way of going.
+- Timing will start when the nose of the horse(s) passes the Start line or 60 seconds after the bell or whistle has sounded and will stop when the nose of the horse(s) passes the Finish line. - Competitors will drive the course once, starting at the Start line, passing through each gate in numerical order and any lettered gates in alphabetical order, and then past the Finish line. - When driving through a gate, competitors must keep the red markers on their right and white markers on their left. - If a competitor misses a gate(s) or drives through any gate(s) out of numerical or alphabetical order, they are eliminated.
+Course corrections are not accepted. - Competitors are permitted to drive across their already driven path and between gates in a multiple. - Competitors must drive the course from memory.
+Onboard maps are not permitted. - During competition, grooms are permitted to quietly communicate verbally with the driver but must sit quietly and not shift their weight in any way that will affect the vehicle's way of going.

-- 1. The competition management will ensure that a safety check is performed prior to the start. - 2.
-The safety check will be performed by a PRO or a qualified person appointed by the competition management. - 3.
-The track width of the vehicle can be measured during safety check.
+- · The competition management will ensure that a safety check is performed prior to the start. - The safety check will be performed by a PRO or a qualified person appointed by the competition management. - The track width of the vehicle can be measured during safety check.

-- 1. Cones may be held in a suitable sized indoor arena or outdoors in a safe area. - 2.
-The recommended area is a minimum of 40 m x 100 m long or an equivalent space.
-This is the suggested minimum area but a larger area is permitted. - 3.
-The size of the competition arena will be at the discretion of competition management and dependant on venue specifics.
+- · Cones may be held in a suitable sized indoor arena or outdoors in a safe area. - The recommended area is a minimum of 40 m x 100 m long or an equivalent space.
+This is the suggested minimum area but a larger area is permitted. - The size of the competition arena will be at the discretion of competition management and dependent on venue specifics.

-1. At the discretion of the competition management, classes may be divided by equine size and type, junior, adult or masters drivers, single or multiple turnouts, and/or level, and may be split or combined as entries warrant.
+At the discretion of the competition management, classes may be divided by equine size and type, junior, adult or masters drivers, single or multiple turnouts, and/or level, and may be split or combined as entries warrant.

-2.3.5 LEVELS
+2.9.5.
+Levels

-- 1. Competition management may offer different levels of competition, which must be listed in the Prize List. - 2.
-Training Level suitable for beginner drivers or equines. - 3.
-Preliminary Level suitable for competitors with more than two years driving experience. - 4.
-Intermediate Level suitable for competitors with more than two years driving experience in preliminary.
+- Competition management may offer different levels of competition, which must be listed in the Prize List. - Training Level suitable for beginner drivers or equines. - Preliminary Level suitable for competitors with more than two years driving experience. - Intermediate Level suitable for competitors with more than two years driving experience in preliminary.

-- 1. Solid rubber tires are permitted at any level. - 2.
-Bicycle style pneumatic tires are only permitted at training and preliminary levels and not permitted when cantering. - 3.
-Pneumatic tires made specifically for the use of a carriage are permitted at any level. - 4.
-Wire spokes are only permitted at training level. - 5.
-Solid spoke wheels may be used at any level. - 6.
-See also 2.1.2 (b) Vehicles under Turnout in General Driving Rules.
+- · Solid rubber tires are permitted at any level. - Bicycle style pneumatic tires are only permitted at training and preliminary levels and not permitted when cantering. - · Pneumatic tires made specifically for the use of a carriage are permitted at any level. - Wire spokes are only permitted at training level. - · Solid spoke wheels may be used at any level. - See also 2.1.2 (b) Vehicles under Turnout in General Driving Rules.

-- 1. Approved equestrian protective vests are highly recommended. - 2.
-Traditional driving attire will be worn.
-EXCEPTION: Training level competitors in a Field Driving Trial may wear marathon attire. - 3.
-If cones are being included in Driven Games, marathon style attire may be worn. - 4.
-Gloves, brown, or tan are required for both driver and groom(s).
-EXCEPTION: Driven Games. - 5.
-See also 2.1.2 (e) for Attire under Turnout in General Driving Rules.
+- · Approved equestrian protective vests are highly recommended. - Traditional driving attire will be worn.
+EXCEPTION: Training level competitors in a Field Driving Trial may wear marathon attire. - If cones are being included in Driven Games, marathon style attire may be worn. - Gloves, brown, or tan are required for both driver and groom(s).
+EXCEPTION: Driven Games. - See also 2.1.2 (e) for Attire under Turnout in General Driving Rules.